jorgebucaran/nvm.fish/README.md

 # fin

-fin is a node version manager using ideas from [tj/n], [wbyoung/avn] and [creationix/nvm] for the fish shell.
+fin is a node version manager using ideas from [tj/n], [wbyoung/avn] and [creationix/nvm] for fish-shell.

 ## Features

 * No sudo

-* Autocomplete

-* No configuration
+* Zero configuration

 * Cached downloads